 The guidebook effuses optimism about the abundance of gold in California:

 DESCRIPTION OF THE GOLD REGION

 This description of the famous " gold region" of California is derived from Lieut.
 Loeser, bearer of dispatches from Governor Mason.
 He and his companions crossed the Isthmus, from the Pacific, by the way of Chagres.
 The news these gentlemen bring, from that remote Territory, fully confirms all the accounts hitherto received regarding its mineral wealth, and the gold fever which universally prevails among the inhabitants.
 The whole Valley of the Sacramento may be said to be one vast deposit of gold, the metal lying in more or less abundance from the crags of the Sierra Nevada to the embouchures of that river and its many tributaries.
 People were completely engrossed in collecting it, to the abandonment of almost every other occupation.
 Produce, and articles of clothing, were at exorbitantly high rates, and labor was scarcely to be hired, at any price.
-As an example: a cargo of Chilian flour, nothing to be compared to American flour, was lately sold at San Francisco for $14 a barrel the same, when conveyed to the gold region, readily produced the speculator three times the amount of the outlay.
-Every other species of food was equally enhanced in value on reaching the placeres.
+As an example: a cargo of Chilean flour, nothing to be compared to American flour, was lately sold at San Francisco for $14 a barrel the same, when conveyed to the gold region, readily produced the speculator three times the amount of the outlay.
+Every other species of food was equally enhanced in value on reaching the placers.
 The same may be said of implements for digging and removing deposit, such as spades, shovels, picks, &c.

 The back wrapper prints "Practical Directions to Persons About to Cross the Isthmus of Panama."